markusfreericks/markusfreericks.github.io/README.md

-# Animals belonging to the Emperor *(resurrected(*
+# Animals belonging to the Emperor *(reconstructed)*

 In the good old days, i had a homepage.
 You could find it on www.cs.tu-berlin.de/~mfx.

-At the time (end of 1993?
-January 1994? the very first widely avaiable browser, NCSA Mosaic, had just come out, and i was browsing the meager web on a monochrome sun sparcstation) people were doing homepages, to present themselves, their work, and to maintain link lists -- a "home page" was the start page of your browser then, and browsers didn't have much bookmark support.
+At that time (march 1994 - the very first widely avaiable browser, NCSA Mosaic, had just come out, and i was browsing the meager web on a monochrome sun sparcstation) people were doing homepages, to present themselves, their work, and to maintain link lists -- a "home page" was the start page of your browser then, and browsers didn't have much bookmark support.

 My homepage had a name: Tiere, die dem Kaiser gehören (animals that belong to the emperor) [explanation](animals.html).